sverweij/dependency-cruiser/doc/rules-reference.md

 #### Usage notes

-- Currently rules on dependents only work within the `forbidden` context.
+- :bulb: Currently rules on dependents only work within the `forbidden` context.
-- In the `from` part `path` and `pathNot` attributes work, but none other.
+- :bulb: In the `from` part `path` and `pathNot` attributes work, but none other.
-- Similarly the `to` part of the rule can (next to the `numberOfDependentsLessThan` attribute) also only use `path` and `pathNot`.
+- :bulb: Similarly the `to` part of the rule can (next to the `numberOfDependentsLessThan` attribute) also only use `path` and `pathNot`.
-- You can't use group matching with this rule.
+- :bulb: You can't use group matching with this rule.
   <details>
   <summary>why?</summary>